Shaun2003/Rolex-Watches-ecommerce/README.md

-# Responsive Watches Website ⌚
+# Rolex-Watches-ecommerce ⌚

-### Responsive Watches Website ⌚
+### Rolex-Watches-ecommerce ⌚

-- Responsive Watches Website Using HTML CSS & JavaScript
+- Rolex-Watches-ecommerce Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.